The definitive guide to living and working in the Cayman Islands

 Once newer residents have established a good financial track record here however, the banks may be willing to renegotiate terms and give a more competitive rate.
 When taking out a mortgage, it is also worth factoring in that you will be charged stamp duty on the money you borrow.
 Mortgages of less than CI$300,000 attract a 1% government stamp duty fee, while for mortgages of CI$300,000 or higher, attract a figure of 1.5%.
 If you are using an attorney, they typically charge 0.5%, while the bank charges 0.5% on the cost of the mortgage.

 If you think you will be here for a few years, buying can be a good investment, and you may pay less on your mortgage than if you rented the same property.
 However, always consider that when buying a property, the stamp duty is 7.5% and when selling the property, real estate agents charge between 5%-7.5%.

 Money Transfer ServicesDue to the number of foreign nationals in the Cayman Islands, there are numerous money transfer companies on the Island including: Fidelity-Western Union, MoneyGram, Money Express and JN Money transfer.
 You’ll find branches all over the Island in places such as grocery stores, gas stations, banks and even liquor stores.
 If you use your Western Union card you will receive a significant discount when sending money.

 Expect to pay the following to transfer CI$100: USA - CI$9.50, Jamaica - CI$9.50 and the Philippines - CI$9.50.
 This includes the 2% government tax on money transfers.

 Tel: (345) 949 7822 ext 4

-Fidelity offers a money transfer service through Western Union at nine locations across the Island plus an online service.
+Fidelity offers a money transfer service through Western Union at eight locations on Grand Cayman and one on Cayman Brac.